Grildner/ESC-Net/README.md

 ### dataset

-using SIMD dataset. check `dataset.yaml` for details.
+using CrowdHuman and SportsMOT dataset. check `dataset.yaml` for details.

 ### file location